jbowl/goloc/README.md

 # goloc

-A friend is requesting an android app that will record GEOLOC lat and lng on demand.
-The intent is to turn off google location services and track this himself.
+Writing an android app that will record GEOLOC lat and lng on demand.
+The intent is to turn off google location services.

-I'm going to start with Mapquest's REST apis. https://developer.mapquest.com/documentation/open/geocoding-api/ The service appears free for up to 15k calls a month.
+I'm going to start with Mapquest's REST apis. https://developer.mapquest.com/documentation/open/geocoding-api/

 ~~Need to research using PostgreSQL with GORM for simplified database operations in go. https://gorm.io/~~